 This is somewhat downplayed, though, by the fact that only eight critics bothered to rate it.

-- As noted below, Owl's song "Adventure Is A Wonderful Thing" is a whimsical, wacky, nightmarishly fun song about his romantic views of adventure.
+As noted below, Owl's song "Adventure Is A Wonderful Thing" is a whimsical, wacky, nightmarishly fun song about his romantic views of adventure.

-- "Everything Is Right", for being the triumphant, euphoric return to the sanctuary of the Hundred Acre Wood after all the danger and drama of the gang's life-changing journey.
+"Everything Is Right", for being the triumphant, euphoric return to the sanctuary of the Hundred Acre Wood after all the danger and drama of the gang's life-changing journey.

 Carl Johnson's score can really pack a punch, as the most emotional scenes are carried well by his themes.
-Christopher Robin's theme is bittersweet but still so full of love; the final cue as the story ends has the appropriate gravitas for such a heavy story; and the music of the more perilous parts of the film is pretty creepy indeed.
+Christopher Robin's theme is bittersweet but still so full of love; the final cue as the story ends has the appropriate gravitas and dramatic swell for such a heavy story; and the music of the more perilous parts of the film is pretty creepy indeed.

-- He Really Can Act: The entire cast gets to really show off their acting chops in this movie as their characters are taken to dramatic places they've never been before, especially Jim Cummings and Ken Samson.
+He Really Can Act: The entire cast gets to really show off their acting chops in this movie as their characters are taken to dramatic places they've never been before, especially Jim Cummings (Pooh) and Ken Sansom (Rabbit).

 Memetic Mutation: Pooh's innocent dithering of Christopher Robin attempting to tell him some bad news is now cited in memes as the way most folks try to deal with things.